mindtwo/server-backup/README.md

 ./test-cleanup --run-cleanup
 ```

-### Test Process

-1. The test creates fake backup files in all configured backup directories
-2. Files are created with timestamps ranging from recent to old
-3. Both daily backups and monthly backups (first day of month) are created
-4. Running cleanup will delete only the files outside your retention policy
-5. You can verify that recent backups are kept while old ones are deleted
+When run, it creates test backup files with various timestamps and validates your retention settings

-This allows you to validate your retention settings without waiting for real backups to age.
+without waiting for real backups to age.

-## Security Considerations

-- The backup script should be run as a user with appropriate filesystem permissions
-- Database credentials are stored in the config file, so ensure it has restricted permissions: `chmod 600 config.php`
-- Consider storing backups in a location not accessible via the web server
-- For secure offsite backups, consider setting up automated transfers to a remote server

 [![Back to the top](https://www.mindtwo.de/downloads/doodles/github/repository-footer.png)](#)